TomosRich/PLIF-Processing/paper.md

 # Statement of need

 The applications of experimental concentration measurements in a fluid flow are extensive.
-Some examples include urban flows, (Lim2022)(Karra2017), turbulent jets (Milton-McGurk2020), dispersion over roughness (Djenidi2008), and dispersion within boundary layers (Tomas2017).
+Some examples include urban flows (Lim et al,.2022; Karra et al,.2017), turbulent jets (Milton-McGurk et al,.2020), dispersion over roughness (Djenidi et a,.2008), and dispersion within boundary layers (Tomas et a,.2017).
 When attempting to map these varied experimental cases it is valuable to be able to measure dispersion across full planes, as opposed to using point measurements.

 ![A diagram of a PLIF experimental setup. \label{diagramexpl}](PLIF_diagram.png)

 In order to carry out a PLIF investigation it is necessary to have a large amount of specialised equipment (see \autoref{diagramexpl}) and also to have a complex post processing code along with the expertise to use it.
 It is possible to run a PLIF investigation without all of the tools recommended to reduce uncertainty.
 For example a laser energy monitor can be disregarded; uncertainty will rise but PLIF is still possible.
 The same is true of a specialised PLIF camera with a high pixel depth.
 The form of PLIF that this code is designed for is known as aqueous PLIF, and this is the form that is typically used for non-reactive flows.
 Having a water-based experimental facility is a significant barrier to entry to carrying out aqueous PLIF.
 It is hoped that by releasing this software package as an open source tool, lack of post-processing software will be removed as one of these many barriers to entry.

 This PLIF calibration package is a set of MATLAB tools that enable the user to process PLIF datasets.
 Concentration calibration images are images in which a tank of dye of a known concentration is introduced into the experimental setup, in order to record image intensity values that relate to known concentration values.
-Attention was drawn (Vanderwel 2014)(Crimaldi 2008) to the necessity to correct concentration calibration images, as they themselves can create a bias that is not present to the same degree in experimental images.
+Attention was drawn (Vanderwel et al,.2014; Crimaldi,.
+2008) to the necessity to correct concentration calibration images, as they themselves can create a bias that is not present to the same degree in experimental images.
 This bias being the higher level of attenuation along laser rays present in the dye tanks than happens in the free stream of the experiment.
 If not corrected for then this biases the experiment to be more sensitive to dye near the laser sheet source.
-This problem was addressed by (Baj 2016) in a novel way using the traversal of a narrow tank, however it is possible to account for this problem more simply through the calculation of absorptivity ($\varepsilon$).
+This problem was addressed by (Baj et a,.2016) in a novel way using the traversal of a narrow tank, however it is possible to account for this problem more simply through the calculation of absorptivity ($\varepsilon$).
 This software package provides checks along the processing steps that it is working as intended in the form of graphs and images of the calibration steps.
 This package is primarily intended for academic research use.

 # Package Overview